Preface

 Why This Book?

-With its extensive ecosystem of packages, R remains a leading tool for data science across academic, industrial, and research settings.
-This book emphasizes its practical use in solving data-driven problems.
-For readers who prefer Python, a companion volume titled Data Science Foundations and Machine Learning with Python: From Data to Decisions is also available from the same publisher.
+R is a widely adopted, open-source language with a rich ecosystem of packages for statistical computing, visualization, and reproducible analysis.
+This book emphasizes its practical use across academic, industrial, and research settings.
+For readers who prefer Python, a companion volume titled Data Science Foundations and Machine Learning with Python: From Data to Decisions is available from the same publisher.
+Further information about both books can be found at https://datasciencebook.ai.

 Who Should Read This Book?